 What you believe affects how you react to a stressful or seemingly hopeless situation.
 Your moral decisions are driven by your worldview and your beliefs.
 They can be driven by your upbringing, philosophy, code of ethics, or religion.

 It’s important to figure out exactly what guides you in making choices, or you will have difficulty functioning or making life-saving choices.

 - What guides your decisions about moral issues?

 - What are you willing to do to protect your own?

 Figure out your tipping points.
-Is it someone kicking in a door, protecting someone who is being assaulted, stopping thieves?
+Is it someone kicking in a door, protecting someone being assaulted, or stopping thieves?

-Deal with these moral decisions before you find yourself in the midst of mass starvation or a without the rule of law scenario brought on by collapse.
+Deal with these moral decisions before you find yourself amid mass starvation or a without the rule of law scenario brought on by collapse.

 If you want a bird’s eye view of what can happen in a collapse, read books about Maoist China or Stalin’s Russia.
 These two leaders amassed a combined body count of over 100,000,000, and they didn’t do it by themselves.

 Normally decent human beings won’t act the same if they are starving, scared, or hopeless.